 GAVLAK, Ray.
 Lockheed.
 Supervised the engineers and technicians at the Lockheed facility at VAFB and coordinated CORONA launch efforts with the other contractors.
 GEARY, Leo (Brig Gen, USAF).
 The first Director of Program D from 2 May 1962 to 15 July 1966.
 GEER, Richard L. (Capt, USAF).
 Member of DMSP Program staff responsible for DMSP launch vehicles, 1961-1965.
 GEIGER, Robert K. (ADM, USN).
 Director, Program C, 5 January 1971 to 23 July 1975.
 GEIGER, William.
 (Maj, USAF).
 Member of SAF/SS in 1976-77.
 GENEZ, Victor M. (Col, USAF).
 The Director of Intelligence in AF Air Research and Development Center in the 1950s when WS-117L was established.
 GEYER, Gary S. (Col, USAF).
 Contributed to notable improvements in processing and dissemination that permitted the product to reach military and civil users in near real time.
 Designated NRO Pioneer, 2000.
 Consult Center for the Study of National Reconnaissance for additional information.
+GIBBS, Jack A. - Pioneered the application of innovative techniques to U-2 operations.
+Brig.
+Gen. Gibbs, USAF (Ret), contributions resulted in the effective use of high-altitude airborne reconnaissance for intelligence collection over denied areas during the Cold War.
+Designated NRO Pioneer, 2010.
+Consult the Center for the Study of National Reconnaissance for additional information.
 GIFFORD, David.
 A NPIC employee involved with interpreting satellite imagery.
 GIFFORD, Elaine A. NPIC Photogrammetrist.
 GILLER, Edward B. A CIA member of the U-2 and A-12 programs in the 1950s and 1960s.
 GOETSCH, Fred.
 McDonnell/Douglas Astronautics Co.
 Mark 8 Reentry Vehicle team lead, HEXAGON Program.
 1984-1986.
 GOODPASTER, Andrew J. (GEN, USA).
 Eisenhower Staff Secretary.
 GORDAY, Charles A. Associated with the Naval Research Laboratory's development of the GRAB ELINT reconnaissance satellite.
 GORMAN, Frank B. (Capt, USN).
 An original member of the first NRO staff (SAF/SS).
 GRAFE, Arthur H. CORONA Operations officer, 6594 Recovery Control Group.
 GRAN, Ralph M. Associated with the Naval Research Laboratory's development of the GRAB ELINT reconnaissance satellite.
 GRAY, Gordon.
 Eisenhower Assistant for National Security Affairs.
 GREEN, Edgar.
 Eastman Kodak.
 Program Manager for the Kodak interface with the government and camera manufacturers during the critical CORONA program implementation years.
-GREER, Kenneth E. CIA historian and author of a Corona history.
-GREER, Robert E. (Maj Gen, USAF).
-First Director, SAF/SP and Program A, 20 September 1960 to 30 June 1965.
-GRIEGO, William.
-(Maj, USAF).
-Member of SAF/SS in 1976-77.